Eyelor/docker-lab-4-dockerfile/README.md

 ## Image Layers

-To specify how much layers our image has we need to execute command:
+To specify how many layers image has, execute the command:

 ```cmd
 docker inspect web100